xaynetwork/xaynet/README.md

 - It has rich functional abstractions, for example the `tower-service` based on the foundational trait `Service`.
 - Its idiomatic code compares favorably to idiomatic C in performance.
 - It has no run-time and so is widely deployable.
 Foreign Function Interfaces support calls from other languages, including Dart or Flutter.
-- And it compiles into LLVM, and so it can draw from the abundant tool suites for LLMV.
+- And it compiles into LLVM, and so it can draw from the abundant tool suites for LLVM.

 ## We love XayNet, we like to hear about your use of it